CausalRCA: Causal Inference based Precise Fine-grained Root Cause Localization for Microservice Applications: Experiments and results

 We then provide the performance of CausalRCA on localizing root cause metrics in faulty services with the three anomalies in Figure \ref{fig:ac35-false}.
 We can see that $Ac@3$ and $AC@5$ have consistent performance.
-For CPU hog, we can see that localization accuracy is low for $payment$ and $shipping$ service because they are insensitive to CPU resources.
-All services perform well for memory leak because memory leak issues manifest in multiple resource metrics. $Order$ service has the best performance because it's highly related to memory usage.
-For network delay, we can see that $payment$ and $shipping$have the best performance because they rely heavily on the network.
+For CPU hog, we can see that localization accuracy is low for $payment$ and $shipping$ services because they are insensitive to CPU resources.
+Because the memory leak issue manifests in multiple resource metrics, all services perform well for the memory leak. $Order$ service has the best performance because it is highly related to memory usage.
+For network delay, we can see that $payment$ and $shipping$ have the best performance because they rely heavily on the network.
+We plot the errorbar for $Avg@5$ in Figure \ref{fig:ac35-false}(b), and we can see there are some variances in the localization results, maybe caused by the dynamic nature of cloud environments or random fluctuation of resources in services, showing that the generality of CausalRCA can be explored more in the future.